 We just love the textures of Eun Ceramics and the soft earthy tones of Jessica's glazes.
 The unique structures of her vases are equal parts delicate and strong, fluid in line, but monumental in presence and each with an inherently feminine POV.

-We caught up with Jessica about her work and her studio and were transported to aesthetic heaven by these dreamy studio shots by Vivian Nguyen, @lezmcguire666.
+We caught up with Jessica about her work and her studio and were transported to aesthetic heaven by these dreamy studio shots by Vivienne Nguyen, @lezmcguire666.

 Please tell us about your journey to Eun Ceramics.
 Did you study?
 What drew you to the art of ceramics?